 How Does Chronic Pain Impact Permanent Disability?

-California Workers’ Compensation Law uses the AMA Guides for the Evaluation of Permanent Impairment, 5th Edition.
+To access Permanent Disability, California Workers’ Compensation Law uses the AMA Guides for the Evaluation of Permanent Impairment, 5th Edition.
 Within the Guides, there is a Chapter dedicated to Pain.

 Chapter 18 of the Guides is the Pain Chapter.
 Chapter 18, “provides information that ..[to] enable physicians to understand pain and develop a method to distinguish pain that accompanies illnesses and injuries from the pain that has become an autonomous process, and provide physicians with a qualitative method for evaluating permanent impairment due to chronic pain.”
 AMA Guides, 5th Edition, at P. 565.
 In sum, Pain, in and of itself, may take on a life of itself beyond that of the pain that ordinarily emanates to the underline injury or illness.
 In those circumstances, there may be the basis for assigning additional impairment.

-In sum, Chronic Pain may allow for an assessment of Whole Person Impairment to the Injured Worker based upon this condition.
+In sum, the diagnosis of Chronic Pain may allow for an assessment of Whole Person Impairment to the Injured Worker based upon this condition.
 This can occur when the pain is considered in addition to the ordinary underline illness or injury.
 This Chronic Pain Whole Person Impairment is then placed into a rating formula to determine the Injured Worker’s Permanent Disability Percentage

 What If I Need Advice?